ava-world/TUTORIALS/polymer/xcounter.md

 ```

-NB: if you get an error you need to start step9 again
+NB: if you get an error you need to start step 8 again